pavseh/CRUD-REST-API_Buala/README.md

     ```bash
     pip install Flask Flask-MySQLdb Flask-RESTful Flask-JWT-Extended
     ```

+    ```bash
+    pip install hmac
+    ```
+    *This HMAC or Hash-based Message Authentication Code may be already inside the rest of the installed libraries.
+This module ensures that the data is safe to any attacks and safeguard its integerity.
+It can be only accessed and unlocked with the right secret key.*

 4. Set up the MySQL database by executing the SQL Database I made for the program: `ivernstudios.sql`.